browninaz/mainwp-report-templates/README.md

 Each report is sent to our clients that subscribed to a specific maintenance plan.
 These templates are currently being used, but the code needs to be cleaned up and some additional styling needs done (i.e.- padding, margins, spaghetti code, etc.)

 If anyone visiting this page has custom template ideas or complete designs, please message me, any help is greatly appreciated!
-Also, once these templates are complete and can be of use to you, feel free to copy.
+Also, if these templates can be of use to you, feel free to copy.
 Hope this helps!